-Unit reviews are assignments due at the end of each week that check your understanding of the topics covered in the unit.
-They are open book/open notes (closed friend and internet) with a one hour time limit, and you can take these twice with the highest grade kept.
+Before coming to your in-person lab, you must complete the Unit review.
+This will ensure you are prepared for your laboratory activities and can work with your lab partners effectively.
+These reviews check your understanding of content before coming into the lab.
+These are open book/open note (closed friend and internet) with have a one hour time limit, and you can take these twice.